 (racism, inequality, injustice, child death)

 Twelve-year-old Jerome is shot by a police officer who mistakes his toy gun for the real thing.
 As a ghost, he observes the devastation that’s been unleashed on his family and community in the wake of what they see as an unjust and brutal killing.
 Soon Jerome meets another ghost.
-Emmett Till, a boy from a very different time but similar circumstances.
+Emmett Till a boy from a very different time but with similar circumstances.
 Emmett helps Jerome process what has happened, recognising how historical racism may have led to the events that ended his life.
 Jerome also meets Sarah, the daughter of the police officer, who grapples with her father’s actions.
 Inequality and structural racism are themes familiar to many of us.
 Whilst the exact context will be most familiar to readers in North America, the themes are incredibly relevant wherever we are.
-The stereotyping of black boys involved with gangs, the institutional racism of the police and the devastating effect of a child’s death has on a family and a community are relevant to us all.
-If you love a gripping story, learning some rarely taught modern American history and want to know why it’s vital we all speak out against injustice, this is be the book for you.
+The stereotyping of black boys involved with gangs, the institutional racism of the police and the devastating effect a child’s death has on a family and a community are relevant to us all.
+If you love a gripping story, learning some rarely taught modern American history and want to know why we must speak out against injustice, this book is for you.

 9. The Star Outside my Window by Onjali Q Rauf